cogitovirus/cogitovirus.com/content/posts/20220617-deep-work-cal-newport/index.md

 What's also valuable in the book itself to me, is that it is free from any cheap philosophies or coaching, which is common even in the highest-rated classics on managing yourself.

 After completing the book, I've started to implement the techniques I've learned.
 Apart from the actual mental exercise of focusing on one complex task at a time, even the tiniest changes in my routines and work setup brought measurable effects.
 I already opted out of social media some time ago, but some of the redeemed time was still going to undesirable places.
 The list of tiny optimizations included:
 - getting rid of the Google Chrome Gmail plugin.
 You don't need to know that you got mail this instance.
-Limit the time to check your mailbox to once per day
+Limit the time to check your mailbox to once per day,
-- closing the slack app or Outlook entirely, when I need a longer span of focus
+- closing the slack app or Outlook entirely, when I need a longer span of focus,
+- closing the browser entirely as well, and only opening it when it's needed for research.

 This allows me to keep a laser focus on the tasks, that in the long term bring the most value.
 The ones that will bring satisfaction to your life.